Pratham-Dave/Pratham-Dave/README.md

 My name is Pratham Dave and I am a:
 - Self-taught developer
-- Studing BSC- Computer Science(Second Year)
+- Completing Bachelor's in Computer Science(Second Year)
-- Fast - Learner
+- Fast Learner
-- A Young develpoer ready to break in
+- A Young developer ready to break in
 - Tech Enthusiast, gamer, health consious, adventurer.

 ### What am i currently learning?